-A first application of the Monte-Carlo code ERO2.0 for this task was reported recently [1], followed by an extended study for different ITER plasma scenarios [2].
-The code simulates the steady-state Be erosion flux resulting from ion and charge-exchange neutral (CXN) bombardment of the entire ITER FW, taking into account the subsequent kinetic transport of eroded Be impurities.
-The latter are represented by so-called test particles, which are used in a Monte-Carlo formalism to solve the Fokker-Planck equation in the trace impurity approximation [3].
+The Monte-Carlo code ERO was used in the past to investigate local Be erosion of selected FW panels [3], followed by global modelling including all FW panels using the upgraded code ERO2.0 [4, 5].
+The code simulates the steady-state Be erosion flux resulting from ion and charge-exchange (CX) neutral bombardment of the entire ITER FW, taking into account the subsequent kinetic transport of eroded Be impurities.
+The latter are represented by so-called test particles, which are used in a Monte-Carlo formalism to solve the Fokker-Planck equation in the trace impurity approximation [6].
 The three-dimensional (3D) shaping of the FW panels is taken into account, which is important due to magnetic shadowing effects affecting the flux distribution and the strong dependence of sputtering yields on the particle impact angle.

-This contribution addresses the sensitivity of the ERO2.0 predictions regarding (1) the extrapolation of plasma parameters near the FW panel surfaces, (2) the assumptions on particle impact angle distributions, and (3) the anomalous transport of eroded Be released into the SOL plasma.
+This contribution addresses the sensitivity of the ERO2.0 predictions regarding (1) the extrapolation of plasma parameters near the FW panel surfaces, (2) the assumptions on particle impact angle distributions, and (3) the anomalous transport of Be ions in the plasma.
 The main results of the modelling studies are summarized in Table 1.